Wildsong/ContourBuilderDocker/README.md

 # ContourBuilderDocker

 Workflow for building topo contours inside a Docker container

-** 2020-Mar-11 THIS IS A WORK IN PROGRESS EITHER OFFER TO HELP OR COME BACK LATER!!! --Brian **
+**2020-Mar-11 THIS IS A WORK IN PROGRESS EITHER OFFER TO HELP OR COME BACK LATER!!! --Brian**

-== Overview
+## Overview

 The goal here is to create a Docker image that can build contours using GDAL in Python scripts.
 Using a Docker is far easier to install